AN: I'm writing this for me more than I'm writing it for any sort of great reader experience.

 He thinks it's amusing that you're shuffling along at the same speed as he's walking, damn his long legs.

 By mile eight your run/walk has turning into a jog/shuffle/walk.
-That's fine, you're still making great time, and there's only a handful of people ahead of you, a lot more are behind you.
+That's fine, you're still making great time.
+There's only a handful of people ahead of you, a lot more are behind you.
 You're the lead female and that means something to you.
-Wiping some sweat off of your brow, you slow to a walk and take in a deep breath.
-Fuck it's hot.
+Wiping some sweat off your brow, you slow to a walk and take in a deep breath.
+Fuck, it's hot.
 Your helmet is getting annoyingly heavy on your head, and your thighs are chaffing from the seam of your uniform.
-You should have worn spandex but it's too hot out.
+You should have worn spandex, but you'd probably have ended up a heat casualty.

 Maybe you should think about reclassing.

-You didn't really have a plan when you joined the Army, you couldn't afford to go to college and the recruiter made this seem like an end to a mean.
+You didn't really have a plan when you joined the Army, you couldn't afford to go to college and the recruiter made this seem like a means to an end.
 You still haven't decided if he was completely full of shit, but you know that you sort of hate your job.
-He sold you on the idea by asking if you had ever gotten pulled over, that was an obvious yes.
+He sold you on the idea by asking if you had ever gotten pulled over, which was an obvious yes.
 Then he asked how you would like it if you were the one writing the ticket.

 You liked that idea at the time.

-Now, being a Military Policemen, or Policewoman, is a lot of work, long hours, and you never get any of the garrison four day weekends because you have to pull shift.
+Now, being a Military Policewoman, is a lot of work, long hours.
+You never get any of the garrison four-day weekends or holidays because you have to pull shift.
+You're constantly seeing the worst of the same people America likes to pretend are the best of the best.
 You hate it.
 Maybe if you liked your unit better, things would be fine.
 But you don't.
 They're a bunch of assholes.

 It's there, inside of you, your pride.
-Telling you that this isn't shit, you're fine, all you have to do is finish out this mile.
+Boiling like this Kentucky heat.
+Telling you that this isn't shit, you're fine, all you have to do is finish this mile.
 You can already see the start point on the other side of the field.
-The sun has finally come out and while that isn't making it any less hot, it's a sign that at least two hours have passed and you're still going strongish.
+The sun has finally come out and while that adds a new layer to how uncomfortable you are, it's a sign that at least two hours have passed and you're still going strongish.

-Twelve miles in three hours, that wasn't that bad.
-You can do it; you will do it.
+Twelve miles in three hours.
+In full tactical kit and thirty-five pounds on your back.
+It's not that bad.
+You can do it.

 You're so busy conjuring your hateful motivation that you fail to see the large stone mixed in with the loose gravel of the trail.